-This trope typically occurs in more action-oriented games, where the focus is less on character building (since this is one of things which defines the RPG genre examples which are purely this trope are rare) and more on exploration or combat, making Stat Grinding less attractive as a gameplay element (since it keeps the player from progressing or breaks up the action).
-Exploration based games (particularly in the Metroidvania subgenre, although some also use RPG Elements) will often combine this trope with Utility Weapon; expecting the player to use their new abilities to get to the next set, while combat based games will simply make the player more powerful.
+This trope typically occurs in more action-oriented games, where the focus is less on character building (since this is one of things which defines the RPG genre, examples which are purely this trope are rare) and more on exploration or combat, making Stat Grinding less attractive as a gameplay element (since it keeps the player from progressing or breaks up the action).
+Exploration based games (particularly in the Metroidvania subgenre, although some also use RPG Elements) will often combine this trope with Utility Weapon; expecting the player to use their new abilities to get to the next area, while combat based games will simply make the player more powerful.
 Since items can be given and taken away freely, it also allows the game to make the player less powerful (although a good designer won't abuse this).
 If the items can be picked up in any order (and they're balanced, rather than offering a simple increase in power), it can also make the game less linear.
-Finding an extra Heart Container is also a good way to reward the player for exploring.
+Finding an extra Rare Candy is also a good way to reward the player for exploring.

-Note that this can still apply to games where the player has some level based progression if there are parts of the game where that's switched off, making items or Heart Containers the only way to increase in power quickly or if leveling up only grants access to more powerful items.
+Note that this can still apply to games where the player has some level based progression if there are parts of the game where that's switched off, making items or Rare Candys the only way to increase in power quickly or if leveling up only grants access to more powerful items.
 Partial examples should only be listed if item based progression is equal to or more important than experience based leveling.

 Compare the Sword of Plot Advancement (which progresses the plot rather than the character) and Standard FPS Guns (which tend to follow this trope).
 Contrast Stat Grinding (where skills advance when the player uses them, rather than advancing for the player to use them).

 - The Assassin's Creed games generally follow this format, in that you get better weapons to do more damage, and better armor to get more health (the first had a "sync" bar that increased through the game as you did various sidequests).

 - The Castlevania is similar to the Metroid series, but it tends to include levelling up.